JX-Master/LunaSDK-Docs/docs/api/group___runtime_memory_utils_1ga4fcba1cb4b0fc69fcefdbe51ae92d5d4.md

 ## Parameters
 * *in* **dst**

-    An iterator pointing to the object to be constructed.
+    An iterator to the object to be constructed.

 * *in* **src**

-    An iterator pointing to the object to copy from.
+    An iterator to the object to copy from.